 Daventry Choral society was founded in 1990 with David Muggleton as its Musical Director.
 The Society’s first performance in Holy Cross Church Daventry was of Faure’s Requiem.

-In 1992 Giles Turner took over as Musical Director and with his strong choral expertise, the choir earned a reputation for high choral standards and innovation under his leadership.
-In 2001 the choir performed David Fisher’s Requiem, a work commissioned by the Society, in which we involved the local community and District Council.
+In 1992 Giles Turner took over as Musical Director and during his tenure the choir was involved in many concerts and gained a reputation for high choral standards.
+In 2001 the choir commissioned and performed a new Requiem by David Fisher.

 We have gained recognition and awards from East Midlands Arts, Daventry District Council, the Millennium Fund – Awards for All and R. Griggs Arts Marketing Fund.

 We were looking forward to the performance of Brahms Requiem in April 2020 when sadly it was deemed too unsafe to continue meeting because of the Covid 19 pandemic.
 Summer 2021, we resumed rehearsing in person after a long break due to the lockdowns and a period of online rehearsals via Zoom.